rgeraldporter/booltable/README.md

 ### `BoolTable`

-This API allows one to construct a more expressive conditions in the `Decision` table, for better logging and observatability, and to avoid the necessity of adding comments explaining each complex evaluation.
+This API allows one to construct a more expressive conditions in the `Decision` table, for better logging and observability, and to avoid the necessity of adding comments explaining each complex evaluation.

 ## Example